orlicekm/CsharpCourse/Lectures/Lecture10/PITCHME.md

 * Declares *behavior* and *interaction* of UI componets
 * Form of *serialization of object hierarchy*
 * *.NET namespaces* are represented by *XML namespaces*
-* Typicaly closely connected with *Code-behind* class
+* Typically closely connected with *Code-behind* class

 @snap[east]
 ![](/Lectures/Lecture10/Assets/img/XAMLlogo.png)